LOVE YOUR HUSBAND

 So the respect and love we demonstrate to our husbands is a reflection of the respect and love we demonstrate to God - both done "all the days" of our lives.

-Who then are those wives who will receive praise
+Who then are those wives who will receive praise?

+They who have kept their sympathies awake.
 And scatter joy for more than conscience sake;

 Steadfast and tender in the hour of need,